FilipBuchwald/Homepage/README.md

 # Homepage
 Hello !
-This is my first website created independently as part of the YouCode course.
-There you will find some information about me and more.
+This is my first website created independently as a part of the YouCode course.
+You can find there some information about me.
 ![](https://github.com/FilipBuchwald/Homepage/blob/main/images/gif.gif?raw=true)

 ## Demo